Robotxm/BetterMiuiExpress/README.md

 English | [中文](https://coolapk.com/apk/com.moefactory.bettermiuiexpress)

-BetterMiuiExpress is an Xposed module that prevents express details to be showed in third-party apps such as Taobao, Cainiao, etc. and shows a custom activity to display the details.
+BetterMiuiExpress is an Xposed module that prevents express details to be showed in third-party apps such as Taobao, CaiNiao, etc. and shows a custom activity to display the details.

 ## Prerequisites